This is such a controversial issue, I'm almost afraid to talk about it.

 I fully accept that some of y'all are going to disagree with me and that's okay.
 I still love you.
 And with that said, here's my take on helmets:

-All children should wear helmets on horseback.
+All children should wear riding helmets whenever they ride horses.

 And adults who expect children to listen to them should also wear helmets.
 Children have developing brains and it's the duty of adults to protect them.
 Also, any adult who wants to reduce the risk of serious injury while participating in horse sport should choose a well fitted helmet above every other piece of necessary gear.
 That's my opinion, but it's supported by experts far above my pay grade.